sagitaninta/Wallacea/Individual_Mutational_Load/README.md

 ```

 ## 2. Genotype likelihood
-This step requires three input, namely, a bam file (along with its full path), the sample ID and a list of genomic coordinate (one site per line).
+This step requires three input, namely, a bam file, the sample ID and a file containing the list of genomic coordinate (one site per line).

 ```sh
 mkdir genolik